What if we all had 10 pellets of energy to spend each day? How many do you spend before you even get to work?

 Make time and space in your schedule for the best of the best.
 Whether it’s a daily call with your dad, evenings spent with nothing on the schedule or afternoon chakra work (hey, no judging!), you know the activities and people who bring you energy, whose presence in your life sends you back to your desk with renewed enthusiasm and a couple extra energy pellets.
 Follow these, always.

-Can you imagine how efficient meetings would be if everyone had a handle on their shit and showed up with energy to spend?
+Can you imagine how efficient meetings would be if everyone had a handle on themselves and showed up with energy to spend?
 How quickly could decisions be made if the only topic on the table was the issue at hand?

 It’s all math, folks.
 Practicing self-care demonstrates your understanding and appreciation of systems.
 You know as well as I do: the best people at work are never the ones eternally scraping the bottom of the barrel.

 If you’re a manager, self-care is even more important.
 You can’t offer support, guidance, and direction to a group of people if you don’t have a handle on yourself.
-Join us next week for Plucky’s manager training in NYC!
-The very notion of attending a 2-day conference is a gift to yourself.
+Join us for an upcoming manager training in 2021.
+The very notion of attending a supportive training is a gift to yourself.